zng-ui/zng/TODO/_current.md

 * Create a `TEXT` service that provides the `ResolvedText` and `LayoutText` instead of `::get()`, the associated get is an older pattern that was removed from all other services, window Vars for example become `WINDOW.vars()`.

+# Commands

+* Command scoped on WindowId should target that window root widget.

 # Accessibility

 * All examples must be fully useable with a screen reader.